Plagiarism & Copyright Policy

 When in doubt about whether the way you are presenting the work of others constitutes plagiarism, it is best to ask your advisor or professor before you submit a paper, project, homework, or test.
 You are encouraged to read more about plagiarism through the University Library website and the Student's Quick Reference Guide for Academic Integrity.

 Penalties for Plagiarism

 There will be consequences, including grades of “F” for an assignment, test, or entire course.
-Repeat offences and/or evidence of deliberate plagiarism may result in expulsion from the University.
-The Department and all instructors in it will follow the University Student Code of Conduct
+Repeat offences and/or evidence of deliberate plagiarism may result in suspension or dismissal from the University.
+The Department and all instructors in it will follow the University Student Code of Conduct.

 Copyright & Fair Use

 Copyright law is arguably less straightforward, but violations of copyright are no less serious.
 Penalties for violating copyright may include fines or other legal action, along with University disciplinary action.
 It is important to read and understand regulations pertaining to copyrighted materials and their “fair use” in educational settings.